ArthurHub/Android-Image-Cropper/README.md

 - Cropping window Border line, border corner and guidelines thickness and color.
 - Cropping background color.

-For more information, see the [linked Github Wiki page](https://github.com/ArthurHub/Android-Image-Cropper/wiki).
+For more information, see the [GitHub Wiki](https://github.com/ArthurHub/Android-Image-Cropper/wiki).

 ## Posts
  - [Android cropping image from camera or gallery](http://theartofdev.com/2015/02/15/android-cropping-image-from-camera-or-gallery/)